abentley/oaf/README.md

   merging their current work into its eventual target.
 * It is usually a bad idea to commit a version of the code that has never existed on disk.
-* The Git Index (cache) is an implementation detail that is not useful to most users.
+* The Git index (staging area/cache) is an implementation detail that is not useful to most users.
 * History is valuable, and should usually be preserved.
 It allows later coders to understand the precise context in which a change was introduced.